 The second son of the Duc of Lorraine got his title of Duc of Guise as a reward for serving with Francis I of France, which makes the Guise a “cadet line” of the House of Lorraine.
 Any time the Guise wanted to remind the Ducs of Lorraine that they were family (and thus obligated to side with them), they reminded them that they were “Princes of Lorraine.”
 Nothing like a little dysfunctional family guilt to stir up a few hundred men at arms.

-The story of the Ducs of Lorraine and their Guise cousins is fascinating and juicy gossip.
+The story of the Ducs of Lorraine and their Guise cousins makes for fascinating and juicy gossip.
 You can download free copies of a two volume work by Hugh Noel Williams on the family at Archive.org.
 Since they were published in the 1800s, the stories can be a little romanticized, but they are great introductions to the lives of the men and women of the houses of Lorraine and Guise.